April 29, 2025

 Main Benefits:

-Merrell is more of a budget brand than a premium brand— with the low-cut Merrell Moab standing out as its best-selling hiking shoe.
-The Moab hiking shoe is a popular pick for budget-oriented hikers, casual hikers, and beginners who prefer the Moab's "out of the box comfort" to more supportive, performance-oriented hiking shoes.
+The Merrell Moab hiking shoe is a popular pick for budget-oriented hikers, casual hikers, and beginners who prefer the Moab's "out of the box comfort" to more supportive, performance-oriented hiking shoes.
 It's not the best choice for serious hikers and tough terrain.
 However, the Moab is good enough for the average day hiker, and the Merrell Moab 3—updated in summer 2022—seems to be more supportive than its predecessors.
-That makes the Merrell Moab 3 Low one of the best hiking shoes for budget-oriented hikers and for men and women who wear hiking shoes as work shoes or everyday shoes.
+See my first-hand review.
+If you're more focused on price than performance, the Moab stands out as one of the best budget hiking shoes.

 Best Fit